-Identifying a Variable a VIE Interest a VIE
+Identifying a Variable a VIE Interest a VIE Identifying the Primary Beneficiary Related Parties and De Facto Agents Voting Model Measurement

-d nd Voting o Model

 Presentation and Disclosures

 The consolidation guidance applies to all legal entities with some exceptions.
 As shown in the flowchart, a reporting entity first determines whether the reporting entity and legal entity are in the scope of the consolidation guidance in ASC 810.
 The reporting entity then determines whether the reporting entity and legal entity are in the scope of the VIE model; if so, it applies that model.
 If the legal entity is in the scope of the consolidation guidance but outside the scope of the VIE model, the reporting entity uses only the guidance in the general subsections of ASC 810 (for example, the voting model; see Chapter 6).